 Be nice.
 Or else.

-Melbourne, Australia Co-founder & CEO at Milanote Joined almost 3 years ago
+Melbourne, Australia Co-founder & CEO at Milanote Joined about 3 years ago

 It's a deal if you can answer one question: what happens when the breadcrumbs get long? (i.e when you're viewing a "deep" board) :)

 Hey Mike, thanks for the questions!
 Switched from numbers to letters since the automatic markdown in this editor is killing me!

 A. We’re a pretty small team, here are the different roles:

 We’re planning to add soon:

 B. Mentioned this in another answer, but it’s pretty hard, we tried and failed a few times before getting it right.
 I think the key is really committing to it, by putting people on it full time for good (i.e. not trying to mix it in with client work).
 I was a founder & am still a director at the agency, but I don’t have a single conversation or meeting about client stuff any more.
 I really have no idea what’s going on there :)